-General Survey Form: The blank document to be completed for each project to be recorded in the Public Infrastructure Needs Inventory except existing public schools [see Existing Public Schools Survey Form].
+General Survey Form: The blank document to be completed for each project to be recorded in the Public Infrastructure Needs Inventory except existing K-12 schools [see Existing K-12 Schools Survey Form].
 Types of projects for which these survey forms should be completed are listed and defined under Type of Project.